bcmichael/RNMR-Docs/docs/command/full_command.md

 Defaults: 2 1

 Description:
-`GMV` computes the geometric mean of a complex source buffer "src" and a complex destination buffer DST and places the result in the destination buffer:
+`GMV` computes the geometric mean of a complex source buffer src and a complex destination buffer dst and places the result in the destination buffer:

     DST = SIGN(DST) * SQRT(ABS(DST*SRC))

 The geometric means of the real and imaginary parts of the data are computed separately.
-The arguments "src" and "dst" specify the numbers of the buffers to be processed.
-Each buffer number may be either 1 or 2; buffer 1 is the visible processing buffer.
+The arguments src and dst specify the numbers of the buffers to be processed.
 If either argument is omitted, RNMR will prompt for a buffer number.
 The default source is buffer 2 while the default destination is buffer 1.
 While `GMV` operates only on processing buffers, the user need not be viewing the processing buffers to perform the computation.
 For two buffers to be processed with `GMV`, they must have the same domain (time or frequency) and the same active size (though not necessarily the same allocated size).
 If the destination buffer is partitioned into two or more blocks, each block is separately multiplied with the corresponding block of the source buffer.
 The number of blocks in the source buffer need not be the same as that in the destination buffer.
 RNMR uses the formula below to match source blocks with destination blocks:

     IBLK_SRC = MOD(IBLK_DST-1,NBLK_SRC) + 1, IBLK_DST=1,...,NBLK_DST